 I understand where our concerns are coming from.
 Somehow, there’s a real threat of people becoming infatuated with murderers.
 On the surface, it doesn’t seem like a great idea to cast a charming, good-looking actor as a depraved killer.
 What does that impression promote?

 The truth is, Bundy was handsome.
 He was charming.
 And he used his personality to make people trust him, from his victims – whom he persuaded to accompany him to his car under the guise of disability, usually using a sling or crutches – to people who knew him.
 Friends, partners (Kloepfer, and later Bundy’s wife Carole Ann Boone, whom he married at one of his trials), and his mother all thought there was no way he could’ve committed such grisly crimes.
 Kloepfer eventually contacted the police with some vague suspicions, but Bundy still got away with a lot under her nose.
-He was a skilled and charismatic manipulator.
-He wanted people to believe he was normal, and he maintained the lie of his innocence until just before his execution.
+His charm inevitably fuelled her denial for years; he was a skilled and charismatic manipulator.
+Bundy wanted people to believe he was just an average guy, and he maintained the lie of his innocence until just before his execution.

 So couldn’t it be that Zac Efron is actually the perfect choice for the role?
 I was skeptical at first, but after watching Conversations with a Killer, I changed my mind.
 Efron and Bundy even look alike; Efron claims they even have some of the same mannerisms.